soundpress/RulesOfNYC/docs/c09/index.rst

    (3) If the Commissioner determines that a dwelling unit will not be presumed to serve as the primary residence of one or more of the owners of the dwelling unit because the dwelling unit does not meet either of the criteria contained in paragraph (1) of this subdivision, the owner may file a supplemental application as described in subdivision (c) of 19 RCNY § 50-05 to prove eligibility for the primary residence abatement.

 (c) Ownership of dwelling unit by entity other than an individual.
-Notwithstanding any other provision of these rules, for purposes of this chapter and § 467-a of the Real Property Tax Law, a dwelling unit can be the primary residence only of individuals, and cannot be the primary residence of a corporation, partnership or any other entity.
+Notwithstanding any other provision of these rules, for purposes of this chapter and § 467-a of the Real Property Tax Law, a dwelling unit can be the primary residence only of individuals, and cannot be the primary residence of a corporation, partnership or any other entity unless a waiver is granted pursuant to Subdivision (d) of 19 RCNY § 50-05.

 (d) Space used for parking or storage.
 A cooperative apartment corporation or condominium unit used solely for parking vehicles or for storage cannot be the primary residence of an owner.